Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Model Selection

 Here, $p(m)$ is our prior belief about the model before seeing the data.
 If we have no reason to prefer one model over another, we assign them equal prior probabilities.
 In that case, comparing posterior model probabilities reduces to comparing the marginal likelihood, $\pr{\bm{x}}{m}$.
 The marginal likelihood is the probability of observing our data, averaged over all possible parameter values for that model.
 If we denote the parameters of model $m$ as $\bm{\theta}_m$, this is:

-The first term in the integral is the likelihood: how well parameters $\theta_m$ predict the data.
+The first term in the integral is the likelihood: how well parameters $\bm{\theta}_m$ predict the data.
 The second is the prior: how plausible those parameters are before seeing the data.
 This integral naturally penalises complex models.
 A model with more parameters spreads its prior probability over a larger parameter space.
 Unless the data actually constrain those extra parameters, much of this space will have low likelihood, dragging down the integral.
 A simpler model spreads its prior over a smaller space; if the data fall within this space, the integral is correspondingly larger.
-This connects to the intuition from Section~\ref{sec:problems}: a simpler model makes a more specific prediction.
+This is the mathematical realisation of the idea from Section~\ref{sec:problems}: a simpler model makes a more specific prediction.
 If that prediction is confirmed by the data, it provides stronger evidence than a flexible model that could have accommodated many different outcomes.

 To compare two models, we compute the ratio of their marginal likelihoods: